'Sobering reading': New study reveals TVNZ has been overtaken as Kiwis' favourite platform

 But the next three most consumed channels, site and stations were all overseas digital media: Netflix and Facebook each were viewed by 36 per cent of Kiwis daily, and Spotify reached 28 per cent.

-Mediaworks' TV channel Three placed sixth most popular reaching 23 per cent of the Kiwi audience.
+Mediaworks' TV channel Three placed sixth most popular, reaching 23 per cent of the Kiwi audience.

 The fourth instalment of the Where Are the Audiences?
 2020 surveyed 1511 people aged over 15 by landline and internet in May/June this year.